 1. Cades Cove

-The most popular place to go for a drive is Cades Cove.
+The most popular place to go for a scenic drive in the Smoky Mountains is Cades Cove.
 This road is an 11-mile loop people love to visit because there are so many incredible sights to see.
-You’ll see rolling hills, beautiful meadows, mountain views, and there’s the possibility of seeing wildlife.
+You’ll see rolling hills, beautiful meadows, and mountain views, and there’s the possibility of seeing wildlife.
 There are several places where you can stop and get out along the drive, making it easy to stretch your legs or explore the historic buildings in the area.
 This drive is beautiful any time of the year, and it’s perfect for families.

 2. Newfound Gap

-Newfound Gap is another great scenic drive in the Smoky Mountains you should go on.
+Newfound Gap is another one of the great scenic drives in the Smoky Mountains you should go on.
 This road connects Gatlinburg, Tennessee to Cherokee, North Carolina.
 It winds through the mountains and the national park, giving you breathtaking views any time of the year.
 Newfound Gap is the lowest drivable pass through the park, and there are several places where you can pull off to enjoy the views or explore the area.
-Clingmans Dome is pretty popular short hike where you’ll have an amazing view of up to 100 miles away on a clear day.
+Clingmans Dome is a pretty popular short hike where you’ll have an amazing view of up to 100 miles away on a clear day.

 3. Foothills Parkway

-Foothills Parkway is a unique drive in the Smokies.
+Foothills Parkway is one of the most unique scenic drives in the Smoky Mountains.
 Congress approved the road in 1944, and construction started in 1960.
-It is supposed to be completed in 8 sections, and there is still 33.5 miles left to build.
+It is supposed to be completed in 8 sections, and there are still 33.5 miles left to build.
 The unfinished section is in the middle, so you can drive on the western or the eastern end.
 There are beautiful overlooks where you can enjoy mountain views, and many people love to stop and have a picnic while they enjoy the drive.

 4. Roaring Fork Motor Trail